Draft v0.1 · Open for Comment

 Have Your Say

-This Code of Conduct is in draft form and we're seeking feedback from networks, publishers, advertisers, and anyone with a stake in fair affiliate practices.
+This Code of Conduct is in draft form.
+We seek feedback from networks, publishers, advertisers, and anyone with a stake in fair affiliate practices.
 Your input will shape the final version.